gchq/sleeper/docs/deployment/deploy-with-cdk.md

 As part of `scripts/build/build.sh`, the jars are built and output to `scripts/jars`, and the Docker builds are prepared in separate directories for each Docker image under `scripts/docker`.
 You can also use our [publishing tools](../development/publishing.md) to prepare the artefacts.

+It's important to upload artefacts from within AWS to avoid lengthy uploads into AWS.
+Usually this is done from an EC2 instance.

 Here are some example commands to deploy the artefacts into repositories managed by the CDK (run from the root of the Sleeper repository):